-Q. Does the vendor bring in 3rd party penetration test and security auditors?
+Q. Pen Testing.
+Does the vendor bring in a 3rd party penetration test and security auditors?

 All security professionals know that the biggest danger is myopic thinking.
 Internal security teams will fixate on what is known.
 The internal security team will often miss out on things that might be obvious to someone else.
 Some vendors mitigate this narrow thinking by investing in their teams.
 Sending them to a range of security conferences helps them keep a broader view of the risk.
 But many times this is not enough.
 Regular 3rd party penetration test and security audits are an effective means to review a vendor’s full SDL process.
 The operator should ask if the vendor pulls in these 3rd party security audits, how they are used to improve the processes, and if they will continue with the practice.
 It would not be appropriate for the operator to asked details of the 3rd party findings.
 What is more important is the level of commitment to investing in these 3rd party audits.

 The UK’s National Cyber-Security Centre (NCSC) has an excellent guide on Penetration Testing with references – Guidance: Penetration Testing – Advice on how to get the most from penetration testing.